comdex-official/networks/mainnet/02-validator-post-gentx.md

 ## Archival snapshots

-* Download the archives from our servers.
+* Download the archives from our servers (updated Monday on every week).
 Edit the URL suffix for downloading latest snapshot based on the given format (ie.,comdex-1-archive-YYYY/MM/DD.tar.gz)

 For example :
 ```